|

 blackness?
 An ID document, passport, affidavit or a mere

+declaration?
 In the absence of standards, there cannot be professionals.

 Without professionals, those issuing BEE certificates inadvertently